naturalis/cl-provision/ansible/README.md

 │       └── hosts           # Contains only the hosts in the prod environment │
 ├── roles/
-│   ├── cl-apt              # Not used yet, will setup repositories │   ├── cl-common           # Will set common settings, like NTP, Hostname, Timezone, MOTD, hostfile │   ├── cl-interface-leaf   # Will set interfaces for leaf switches.
+│   ├── cl-common           # Will set common settings, like NTP, Hostname, Timezone, MOTD, hostfile │   ├── cl-interface-leaf   # Will set interfaces for leaf switches.
 Also PoE is enabled needed ports.
 │   ├── cl-interface-spine  # Will set interfaces for spine switches.
 Also bgp+ospf is enabled for SVI/uplinks.
-│   ├── cl-ldap             # Not used yet, can setup LDAP for user management │   ├── cl-license          # Can change the license key on the switches. (initial setup is done by ZTP) │   ├── cl-ptm              # Sets up the Prescriptive Topology Manager with a correct .dot file │   ├── cl-rsyslog          # Not used yet, can setup rsyslog and start daemon │   ├── cl-snmp             # Not used yet, can setup SNMP and start daemon │   └── cl-users            # Sets up Infra user and removes credentials from cumulus user │
+│   ├── cl-license          # Can change the license key on the switches. (initial setup is done by ZTP) │   ├── cl-ptm              # Sets up the Prescriptive Topology Manager with a correct .dot file │   ├── cl-snmp             # Not used yet, can setup SNMP and start daemon │   └── cl-users            # Sets up Infra user and removes credentials from cumulus user │